 Today it doesn't look disturbed enough for them to have dug too deeply.
 Macalister noted that the cairn, which is about 9 meters in diameter, was well constructed on a foundation of four massive boulders.

-There is an interesting view from these two cairns.
-From Cairn O, Cairns G and H are visible, as is the large erratic boulder, but Cairn K cannot be seen.
-From Cairn P, Cairns G and K are visible, but now H cannot be seen.
-These two sets of angles offer extra positions from which to observe the midsummer sunsets.
+There is an interesting optical trick in the view from these Cairns O and P. From Cairn O, Cairns G and H are visible on Carrowkeel, as is the large erratic boulder, but Cairn K cannot be seen.
+From Cairn P, Cairns G and K are visible, but now Cairn H cannot be seen.
+These two sets of angles may offer extra positions from which to observe the midsummer sunsets.
 Cairn P appears to be on a major line which extends from Kesh Cairn to Sheemore in County Leitrim,

-I have always fancied that Cairn P was used as a lookout by Red Hugh O'Donnell's forces during the Nine Years War (1593 - 1601).
-His armies were known to the Doonaveeragh plateau as a camp site: the location overlooks the Red Earls Road, the medieval highway by the mountains.
-A signal may well have been sent from Cairn P at the commencement of the Battle of the Curlews
+It is highly likely that Cairn P was used as a lookout by Red Hugh O'Donnell's forces during the Nine Years War (1593 - 1601).
+His armies were known to the Doonaveeragh plateau as a camp site: the location overlooks the Red Earl's Road, the medieval highway along the edge of the Bricklieve Mountains.